gclancy121/message-board-api/README.md

 [GET] - /users/:username: Returns all information about a specific username.

+[GET] - /users/byid/:id: Returns all information about a specific ID.

 [PUT] - /users/:id: Allows a user to update their profile and returns the updated user profile.

+[POST] - /users/reset-checks: Posts to make sure the information for a password reset is valid.

+[POST] - /users/reset-password: Resets the user password.
+Passes through /reset-checks in the site.

 [POST] - /users/register: Allows a user to add their credentials to a database, allowing them to log in and access the waifus.
 Payload must look like this: {username: "username", password: "password"}.
 Will throw error messages if any part of the payload is incorrect.